DataDog/integrations-core/harbor/README.md

 ##### Metric Collection

 1. Edit the `harbor.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start collecting your Harbor performance data.
 See the [sample harbor.d/conf.yaml][5] for all available configuration options.
+  **Note**: You can specify any type of user in the config but an account with admin permissions is required to fetch disk metrics.
+The metric `harbor.projects.count` only reflects the number of projects the provided user can access.

 2. [Restart the Agent][6].

-You can specify any type of user in the config but an account with admin permissions is required to fetch disk metrics.
-The metric `harbor.projects.count` only reflects the number of projects the provided user can access.

 ##### Log Collection